niXman/cmdargs/README.md

 # Cmdargs
-Command-line and config files parsing library
+Command-line and config files parsing single header-file library

+Only long option names is supported

 # The idea
 `Cmdargs` this is an attempt to implement the concept of `if the code is successfully compiled - it works correctly` and `zero boilerplate code`.